Semidefinite Relaxations for Robust Multiview Triangulation: Notation and preliminaries

-The main advantage of working with the relaxation \cref{eqn:primal} as opposed to the original problem \cref{eqn:qcqp} is that the relaxation is a convex optimization problem, in particular a semidefinite program, for which a variety of polynomial-time solvers are available, including \cite{mosek, Boyd2016SCS}.
-We can verify whether a potential solution to \cref{eqn:qcqp} is optimal by computing the corresponding \textit{Lagrange multipliers}, as summarized in the following fact: \begin{fact} If $\hat z\in\mathbb{R}^d$ satisfies the constraints of \cref{eqn:qcqp} (primal feasibility) and there are Lagrange multipliers $\hat\lambda\in\mathbb{R}$, $\hat\xi\in\mathbb{R}^k$ and a corresponding multiplier matrix $S(\hat\lambda,\hat\xi) = M + \sum_{i=1}^k\hat\xi_iA_i - \hat\lambda E$ satisfying: \begin{enumerate}[i)] \item Dual feasibility: $S(\hat\lambda, \hat\xi) \succcurlyeq 0$ \item Complementarity: $S(\hat\lambda, \hat\xi)\hat z = 0$ \end{enumerate} then the relaxation \cref{eqn:primal} is tight and $\hat z$ is optimal for \cref{eqn:qcqp}. \end{fact} If the relaxation is not tight we can at best expect an optimal $\hat Z$ to generate an approximation of the optimal $\hat z$.
+The main advantage of working with the relaxation \cref{eqn:primal} as opposed to the original problem \cref{eqn:qcqp} is that the relaxation is a convex optimization problem, in particular it is a semidefinite program, for which a variety of polynomial-time solvers are available, including \cite{mosek, Boyd2016SCS}.
+If the relaxation is not tight we can at best expect an optimal $\hat Z$ to generate an approximation of the optimal $\hat z$.
 Therefore, a key metric to consider when applying a relaxation is the percentage of encountered problem cases in which it remains tight.
-Fortunately, \cite{cifuentes2022local} shows that the relaxation is well behaved for problems that are close in parameter-space to solutions where the multiplier matrix has corank 1\footnote{\text{corank}(A) = n - \text{rank}(A) for an $n\times n$ matrix $A$.}, which we will show later occurs in the noise-free case.
-We restate the main result in loose terms here: \begin{fact} If we, in addition to the conditions in \cref{fact:duality-gap}, have that $S(\lambda, \mu)$ is corank 1 and ACQ (which is a smoothness condition, see \cite{cifuentes2022local} Definition 3.1) holds, then the relaxation \cref{eqn:primal} is \textit{locally stable}, meaning that it will remain tight also for perturbed objective functions $M + \varepsilon \tilde M$ for small enough $\varepsilon$. \end{fact} The practical usefulness of \cref{fact:local-stability} comes from the consideration that it's often possible to show that the relaxation is tight and the stability conditions hold for noise-free measurements.
-This means that there is some surrounding region of noisy measurements for which the relaxation is tight as well.
-There is also a version of \cref{fact:local-stability} which covers perturbations to the constraints, however, we will not make use of it here.